francoismdj/netbox-kea-dhcp/README.md

   modified, and sent back.
 It may put some stress on the DHCP server in case of frequent changes.
 This is a limitation of Kea open source commands.
 A better update granularity would require an ISC paid subscription.
-- Kea internal subnet `id` keys are not preserved, as they induce conflicts when configuration is pushed back to the DHCP server.
-This may have drawbacks in case subnets are frequently added/removed, as some Kea configuration elements (like leases…) are attached to the identifier.
-Subnets identifiers could be preserved by using Kea paid hooks.
 - When Kea URI is of the form `file:///path/to/kea-config`, config is written to the file in an unsafe manner: if the write fails, the file will be inconsistent.
 This is because the file feature is intended for tests.